 If you are familiar with a particular trading platform and only wish to trade with it, then you must ensure that the chosen broker offers it in the preferred device with the chosen account type.

-The customer support services can greatly affect the user experience with any of the brokers.
+Customer support services can greatly affect the user experience with any of the brokers.
 The assistance of support executives can be needed at any point during the trade.
 The inability to connect with the staff of the broker may be bothersome for the clients.

 You can raise random queries through email, live chat window, or call them to check the quality of the customer support service before opening an account.